-- 1. Each entered competitor qualifies for a 2023 Education competitions t-shirt (maximum of 1 per year) and a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - 2.
+- 0701 Grades 3-5 - 0702 Grades 6-8 - 0703 Grades 9-12 - 1.
+Each entered competition will receive a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - 2.
 The students will be given 30 minutes to observe an object built from wooden pieces (like those manufactured by Kapla, Keva, and CitiBlocs).
 During this time the student will write instructions on how to build the object.
 The instructions must contain only words, no sketches.
-Pencils and paper will be furnished. - The object will then be removed from the student's view and the student will be given the pieces needed to build the object.
+Pencils and paper will be furnished. - 3.
+The object will then be removed from the student's view and the student will be given the pieces needed to build the object.
 The student will then recreate the object using his/her written instructions.
 When finished, the student will submit the object and the instructions. - 4.
 Scoring will be based first on accuracy and secondly on the time taken to build the object.
 The writing portion time will not enter the scoring but may not exceed 30 minutes. - 5.
-The competition will be in the Fonner Park Concourse and will be available from 8:30 am until 3:30 pm (start time) on Saturday, August 26, and from 8:30 am to 3:00 pm (start time) on Sunday, August 27.
+The competition will be in the Fonner Park Concourse and will be available from 8:30 am until 3:00 pm (start time) on Saturday, August 24 and on Sunday, August 25.
 Students may drop in to complete at their convenience during the given time range.
 Students can only compete on 1 of the 2 days. - 6.
-Schools may enter any number of students. - 7.
+Awards will be given out directly at the conclusion of the competition. - 7.
+Schools may enter any number of students. - 8.
 Students HAVE to be entered by the July 15th deadline.